aws/aws-sam-cli/designs/dotnetcore-debugging.md

 ### What will be changed

 Runner program for .NET core [2.0](https://github.com/lambci/docker-lambda/blob/master/dotnetcore2.0/run/MockBootstraps/Program.cs) and [2.1](https://github.com/lambci/docker-lambda/blob/master/dotnetcore2.1/run/MockBootstraps/Program.cs) in another [repo](https://github.com/lambci/docker-lambda) to support *waiting for the debugger* to attach.
-I've filed [PR](https://github.com/lambci/docker-lambda/pull/130) with only required changes already (guys and @mhart - reviewers wanted 😁).
+I've filed [PR](https://github.com/lambci/docker-lambda/pull/130) with only required changes already (✅ merged);

 The good part is that no new commands or parameters on SAM CLI side are required.